davinchi-finsi/jq-snap-puzzle/README.md

     </body>
 </html>
 ```
-## JQuery ui
+## jQuery UI
-JQuery ui could be included in the projects in many different ways and with different packages, instead
+jQuery UI could be included in the projects in many different ways and with different packages, instead
 of force you to use one, we leave up to you how to include it:

 ### Modularized